Anonyfox/elixir-scrape/README.md

 {:scrape, "~> 1.2"}
 ````

-and add `:scrape, :floki, :parallel, :timex` to your applications list in your mixfile.
+and add `:scrape` to your applications list in your mixfile.

 ## Usage